zmdominguez/zmdominguez.github.io/_posts/2019-07-01-debug-options-info.md

 All of these things may affect the app one way or another, and we use a Diagnostics screen to display all those information (for obvious reasons I cannot put a screenshot here).

 And with that we wrap up this post on our developer options for UI-affecting variables.
+In the next post, we will talk about logging, Toasts, and more fun stuff! :confetti_ball: